SkylineCommunications/Low-Code-App-Editor/README.md

 ![Editor](Documentation/EditorDialog.png)

 ### Export
 There's the option to export apps.
 It is highly recommended enable the option to export as a package, as this will try and collect all the used custom operator and action script and include them in the package.
+As of version 1.0.0.5 it now searching through the GQI queries and looks for used dom modules and includes them in the package as well.
+From version 1.0.0.6 it's possible to include dom instances in the package as well by enabling the option.

+> [!NOTE]
+> When exporting an app from one dma to another make sure the versions match.
+For example the GQI versions.

 ![Editor](Documentation/ExportDialog.png)